So… you want to become a life coach eh?

 No!
 In fact, I work with a lot of people in Uncage Your Business who are in coach training at the same time as UYB!
 Yes, it means they are BUSY, but it also means they are getting a great head start on turning their coaching into a business and understanding how to SELL coaching, and they end up miles ahead of the other coaches in their cohort who graduate coaching school and then have no idea how to niche in or how to market.

 Ready to start building your business as a life coach?
-Get my 3-Month Business Building Checklist!
+Click here to get my 3 month checklist!

 I am so excited for you to begin your life coaching journey, and hope to see you when you circle back around and join Uncage Your Business to learn about the BUSINESS side of being a coach!